martin-t/cvars/README.md

 - [ ] Save config to and load it from files - useful if your game has multiple balance presets
 - [x] In-game console for the Fyrox engine
 - [ ] In-game console for the Macroquad engine - implemented [here](https://github.com/martin-t/rec-wars/blob/master/src/console.rs), needs to be extracted into a separate crate
-- [ ] Autocompletion for in-game consoles / GUI
+- [ ] Autocompletion for consoles / GUI

 Features I am not planning but would accept a PR: